Why does Agile play a big role in requirements?

 3. INVEST in your User Stories

 An ideal User Story would have the following characteristics: Independent, Negotiable, Valuable, Estimable, Small and Testable.
 This is called the INVEST principle.
 Make stories as independent as possible.
 Avoid using stories as written contracts, they should be negotiable.
 Make User Stories valuable to the user and consumers.
 A story may not be estimable if the implementers lack domain knowledge or technical knowledge.
-POs and technical leads need to help the implementers gain the domain and technical knowledge by writing effective stories which follow the INVEST principle that cause conversations focused towards implementing the User Story.
+POs and technical leads need to help the implementers gain the domain and technical knowledge by writing effective user stories which follow the INVEST principle that cause conversations focused towards implementing the User Story.
 Predefined test criteria should be mentioned in the done criteria of an ideal User Story.
 POs should take testers’ guidance for this and testers should be proactive in guiding the product owners.

 4. Groom your User Stories often